singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 folder: docs
 ---

 Singularity images are single files which physically contain the container.
-Singularity images are 'sparse' files in that they start off with a giant hole and thus it does not consume disk space until you fill the hole (e.g. a 1GiB image may start off only taking about 30MiB of physical disk space).
-As you fill the image by installing files, data, and programs into it you will find it increase in size.

 The effect of all files existing virtually within a single image greatly simplifies sharing, copying, branching, and other management tasks.
 It also means that standard file system ACLs apply to access and permission to the container (e.g. I can give read only access to a colleague, or block access completely with a simple chmod command).